seyacat/MapDB/README.md

 ## Classes

 MapDB: Main class, contains all the structure and data
-* Tables: contains Map of Tables
+* Tables: contains Map of Tables.

 Table: Contains the records and settings of a collection of objects.
-* mdb: parent MapDB object
+* mdb: parent MapDB object.
-* id: unique table id
+* id: unique table id.
-* name: unique table name
+* name: unique table name.
-* options: contains fields configurations
+* options: contains fields configurations.
-* data: contains Map of records
+* data: contains Map of records.
+* insert(name,options): Insert record function.

 Record: Is a proxy object created with Table.insert() method.
 * attach: reserved trapped function for attach relation on hasOne and hasMany properties.